evcaho/evcaho.github.io/_posts/2017-04-01-how-to-read-ruby-documentation.markdown

 ### Method signatures

-At the top of the method's documentation, you'll see text like this:
+At the top of the method's documentation you'll see text like this:

 ```
 index(substring [, offset]) → fixnum or nil